OctaDist/OctaDist.github.io/development.md

 ### Introduction

 OctaDist is written entirely in Python 3 binding to Tkinter GUI platform.
-It has two sub-projects which they are developed for different purpose: a graphical user interface (GUI) and a command line interface (CLI) versions.
+In fact, it can be divided into two versions as different types of uses: a graphical user interface (GUI) version and a command line interface (CLI) version.
-The former is mainly developed for the end-users, who are not familiar with Linux command, while the latter is appropriate the users and programmer who are working with CLI.
+The former is mainly developed for the end-users, who are not familiar with Linux command, while the latter is appropriate for the end-users and programmer who are working with CLI, for example, on Linux or macOS.

-It is available for on Windows OS, macOS, and Linux OS for 32/64-bit system.
+It is available for on Windows, Linux, and macOS for 32/64-bit systems.

 ### Code maintenance

 The source code of OctaDist is maintained on Github version control system.
 Both master revision and nightly development build have being tested and deployed on [Travis CI](https://travis-ci.org/), a continuous integration service.

 ### Contribution